Veratridine: Isolation

 Veratridine has been isolated from the seeds of Schoenocaulon officinale and from the rhizomes of Veratrum album.
 Like the other steroidal alkaloids found in these plants and similar ones in the Melanthiaceae family, it is present as part of a glycosidal combination, bonded to carbohydrate moieties.

 Early isolation methods relied on formation of the nitrate salt and then precipitation of the insoluble sulfate form.
 Accounts of these efforts date back to 1878, but the first true purification of veratridine is the one carried out in 1953 by Kupchan et al. This, and later purification procedures, begin with veratrine, a mixture of the alkaloids present in the Veratrum plants, primarily containing cevadine and veratridine.
 The nitrate salt is formed by dissolving the veratrine in 1% sulfuric acid over ice and precipitating with sodium nitrate.
 After resuspending in water over ice, the solution is brought to pH 8.5 with aqueous NaOH and then pH 10 with aqueous ammonia, forming another precipitate which is extracted with ether and then with chloroform.
 The ether and chloroform fractions are combined and dried.
 The dried residue is dissolved in sulfuric acid and the sulfate salt of veratridine is precipitated by dropwise addition of a solution of ammonium sulfate.
 Finally, the free base form is generated with ammonium hydroxide.

 An even better isolation of veratridine from veratrine is achieved using high-performance liquid chromatography (HPLC); as commercially available veratridine may vary in purity, HPLC purification of veratrine is a preferred method for isolation of veratridine for biological studies.

 Chemistry

 Structure

 Veratridine is a derivative, the 3-veratroate ester, of veracevine, which belongs to the class of C-nor-D-homosteroidal alkaloids.
 The molecular structure and stereochemistry of this and related alkaloids were only established after decades of chemical investigations.
 The structure of veratridine has been confirmed by NMR spectroscopy and X-ray crystallography.

 Veratridine displays an unusual steroidal backbone.
 In the typical four-ring nucleus with three six-membered rings and one five-membered ring (like the one in cholesterol), the five-membered ring is on the end.
 Veratridine, and other Veratrum alkaloids, have the five-membered ring between the second and third six-membered rings.

+The benzene ring of veratridine can be derivatized under relatively mild reaction conditions, allowing late stage functionalization of the toxin.